 Nursing licensure is organized by two categories: single state licenses and multi-state licenses.
 States participating in the NLC are often called “compact states.”
 Nurses residing and licensed in a compact state are eligible to acquire a multi-state license, which allows them to practice in any other compact state, without the hassle of additional licenses or fees.

-Once a multi-state license is issued, a nurse’s home state license is accepted in any participating compact states.
+Once a multi-state license is issued, a nurse’s home state license is accepted in any participating compact state.
 If a nurse’s primary state of residence is not a compact state, that nurse must apply for a single-state license and pay any required fees and application costs.
-Essentially, the NLC helps nurses practice their important skills with less paperwork and more mobility, creating greater efficiencies while maintaining the high standards of American care.
+Essentially, the NLC helps nurses practice their important skills with less paperwork and more mobility, creating greater efficiencies while maintaining the high standards of American healthcare.

 After earning your first license, following licenses are obtained by completing an application for license by endorsement.
 Sometimes new nursing graduates are told this is called “transferring,” but the term “endorsing,” is more accurate.

 The NCLEX, (National Council Licensure Examination) is a standard test that is used nationally for testing, including RN licensure.
 Because it is a national exam and not a state exam, you can take the test at any convenient location.
 The results of this test are sent to the board of nursing where you applied for your initial licensing.